curvenote/notebooks-in-publishing/02-notebooks-as-jats.md

 </disp-formula>
 ```

-This same approach can be taken for other computed elements, such as tables in a `<table-wrap>`.
+TODO: This same approach can be taken for other computed elements, such as tables in a `<table-wrap>`.

 ### Inline Execution / Variables